tongyu0924/Secure-Diffusion-Watermarking-Survey/README.md

 | File | Description |
 |------|-------------|
 | [`survey.pdf`](./survey.pdf) | Final version of the term report, formatted with IEEE template |

-The paper covers:
-- Threat model of generative AI misuse
-- Taxonomy of diffusion watermarking methods
-- Comparison of latent-space, pixel-space, and backdoor techniques
-- Model fingerprinting and reverse attribution
-- Benchmarks, regulatory discussion, and future research directions

 ---